Epic US Road Trip 2016 – The Appalachians

-A 16-mile drive from the park’s eastern entrance via Great Smoky Mountains National Park’s windy Newfound Gap Road – completed in 1932, the road links the states of North Carolina & Tennessee – brought us deep into the park itself, and eventually deposited us on Newfound Gap.
+A 16-mile drive from the park’s eastern entrance via Great Smoky Mountains National Park’s windy Newfound Gap Road – completed in 1932, the road links the states of North Carolina & Tennessee – brought us deep into the park itself, eventually depositing us on Newfound Gap.

-Billed as ‘America’s Favourite Drive’, the serpentine All-American Blue Ridge Parkway snakes for 469 miles (262 miles in North Carolina, 207 miles in Virginia) through the southern Appalachians, from the Great Smoky Mountains National park in western North Carolina north to Shenandoah National Park in Virginia, although that’s doing it backwards – mile postings run from 0-469, north to south.
+Billed as ‘America’s Favourite Drive’, the serpentine All-American Blue Ridge Parkway snakes for 469 miles (262 miles in North Carolina, 207 miles in Virginia) through the southern Appalachians, from the Great Smoky Mountains National park in western North Carolina north to Shenandoah National Park in Virginia, although that’s officially doing it backwards – mile postings run from 0-469, north to south.
 The Parkway provides spectacular mountain and valley vistas, quiet pastoral scenes, sparkling waterfalls and colorful flower and foliage displays as it extends through the Blue Ridge Mountains.
-Wildflowers bloom in spring but it’s the colours of autumn/fall, the Parkway’s most popular time of year with leaf-peepers, that steals the show – the Parkway is said to be home to Mother Nature’s most breath-taking and longest-lasting show of autumn/fall foliage.
-A 45 mph speed limit (lower in parts), numerous scenic overlooks, biker conveys, & roadside attractions all combine to ensure the going is slow, but you still need to be alert – foggy days, blind corners, & an absence of guardrails can make make for some hairy driving.
+Wildflowers bloom in spring but it’s the colours of autumn/fall, the Parkway’s most popular time of year with leaf-peepers, that steals the show – the Parkway is said to be home to Mother Nature’s most breath-taking & longest-lasting show of autumn/fall foliage.
+A 45 mph speed limit (lower in parts), numerous scenic overlooks, biker conveys & plentiful roadside attractions all combine to ensure the going is slow.
+That said, one still needs to be alert – foggy days, blind corners & a general absence of guardrails can make for some hairy driving.